AlbertoMApps/CoinPaprikaTest/README.md

 6. The repository gets the information for the coin selected by id from the database.
 7. MVVM applied with coroutines to propagate states(loading, data an error messages) to the composable view.
 8. The UI is built in Jetpack compose for the list representation and easiness of features added like swipe to refresh and animation of lists.
-9. Elements used in jetpack compose: Lazy column for the list repreesentation, columns as main layouts, AsynImage for image representation with place holders, Texts, Cards and Dividers.
+9. Elements used in jetpack compose: Lazy column for the list representation, columns as main layouts, AsynImage for image representation with place holders, Texts, Cards and Dividers.
 10. Material components for reusable colors, theming, animation and typography used in the app.
 11. Unit tests were applied in the repository and view model to check the list representation, getting a coin information by Id and testing the states of the view model.

-- DESIGN PATTERS:
+-DESIGN PATTERS:
 1. Builder - Retrofit API as a creational pattern.
 2. Dependency Injection - Dagger Hilt for simplicity as it works well with the VM.
 3. Singleton pattern as dependency injection modules.
 4. Factory - Gson converter factory in Retrofit for parsing HTTP responses into an object.
 5. Facade - GsonConverterFactory, working behind the scenes as a JSON deserializer.
 6. States - Added along VM to propagate a wrap the flow results.

 - APP ARCHITECTURE:
 1. Model View ViewModel - Stores data and updates the views and models accordingly.
 2. Clean architecture - Data, Business logic, Presentation - VM and UI layers.

 - TECHNOLOGIES USED AND DEPENDENCIES:
 1. Kotlin - Main language of programming.
 2. Jetpack Compose - Jetpack Compose is Android’s modern toolkit for building native UI.